Occupation (2018 film): Development

-Occupation was independently financed by SparkeFilms.
-The film was written, cast and financed in six months.
-The film was cast by the producers, who negotiated the roles with each individual agent in order to keep the film as universal as possible.
+Occupation had a reported budget of $6 million raised by Luke Sparke through private investors.
+The film was written, cast, and financed in six months.
+It was cast by the producers, who negotiated the roles with each individual agent in order to keep the film as universal as possible.

 Filming and locations

 The six-week shoot took place between May 2017 to July 2017, with locations on Queensland's Gold Coast and in northern New South Wales.
 The film employed over 150 locals as extras for the scenes involving the Australian rules match between the Kookaburras and the Drop Bears at Murwillumbah Showgrounds.

 Release

 Occupation had its world premiere at the Ritz Cinema in Randwick, New South Wales on 10 July 2018.
 It was then released Australia-wide on 12 July.
 The film was released in the United States on 20 July 2018.

 Reception

 Box office

-The film made a worldwide box office of $35,111, and an estimated total sale of $820,000.
+The film made a box office of $35,111 in Australia and New Zealand and had estimated North American DVD/Blu-ray sales of $893,000.